hanxu1995/katago-tensorrt-ssh/README.md

 # katago-tensorrt-ssh

-A Docker container that runs Katago with TensorRT, has SSH set up.
-Great for remote engine!
+A Docker container that runs Katago with TensorRT and has SSH set up.
+Great for both local and remote katago engine!

 [Project Docker Link](https://hub.docker.com/r/hanxu1995/katago-tensorrt-ssh)